BernanR/be-vue3-notification/README.md

 ### Creating notificatons

-To create toasts, get a *toast interface* by calling `useToast` from within a component.
+To create notifications, get inject plugin from vue, then calling it by `inject("notify")` from within a component.

 ```html
 <script>